Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Proofs and technical details

 \subsection{Proofs for Section \ref{sec:pb:background_pb}}

-By the duality between CIs and HTs, we have Corollary \ref{cor:HT_consist} from Lemma \ref{lem:CI_consist} for PB HTs being asymptotically of level $\alpha$, and with more assumptions on $\tau$ and $\hat\sigma$, we have Lemma \ref{lem:HT_consist} for the PB HTs to be asymptotically consistent.
 The literature studying bootstrap used in HTs \citep{beran1986simulated, davidson1999size, davidson2006power}, mostly focused on the difference in power between a bootstrap test and one based on the true distribution, or the limit of power on a sequence of alternative hypotheses converging to the null hypothesis with rate $O(1/\sqrt{n})$.
+Our Lemma \ref{lem:CI_HT_consist} is simpler as it is only about the validity of PB inference.